 from dask import compute, delayed data = [delayed(load)(fn) for fn in filenames] reference = delayed(load_from_database)(query) A = [delayed(model_a)(x, reference) for x in data] B = [delayed(model_b)(x, reference) for x in data] roll_A = [delayed(roll)(A[i], A[i + 1]) for i in range(len(A) - 1)] roll_B = [delayed(roll)(B[i], B[i + 1]) for i in range(len(B) - 1)] compare = [delayed(compare_ab)(a, b) for a, b in zip(A, B)] lazy_results = delayed(summarize)(compare, roll_A, roll_B)

 They then depend on the dask schedulers to run this complex web of computations in parallel.

 They appreciate how easy it was to transition from the experimental code to a scalable parallel version.
 This code is also easy enough for their teammates to understand easily and extend in the future.

 A graduate student in machine learning is prototyping novel parallel algorithms.
 They are in a situation much like the financial analyst above except that they need to benchmark and profile their computation heavily under a variety of situations and scales.
-The dask profiling tools (single machine diagnostics and distributed diagnostics) provide the feedback they need to understand their parallel performance, including how long each task takes, how intense communication is, and their scheduling overhead.
+The dask profiling tools provide the feedback they need to understand their parallel performance, including how long each task takes, how intense communication is, and their scheduling overhead.
 They scale their algorithm between 1 and 50 cores on single workstations and then scale out to a cluster running their computation at thousands of cores.
-They don’t have access to an institutional cluster, so instead they use dask-ec2 to easily provision clusters of varying sizes.
+They don’t have access to an institutional cluster, so instead they use dask on the cloud to easily provision clusters of varying sizes.

 Their algorithm is written the same in all cases, drastically reducing the cognitive load, and letting the readers of their work experiment with their system on their own machines, aiding reproducibility.